Perfect5th/dev-lxc/README.md

     dev_lxc create jammy --config ./my-config.yaml

-Sample configs are provided in `/configs` that create the container with a custom default shell.
+You can also create the instance with a default shell other than `bash` by passing the `--shell` option.
+Currently. `fish`, `nu`, and `zsh` are supported.
+For example, to create container with `fish` installed and set as the default shell:

+    dev_lxc create jammy --shell fish

+> [!WARNING]
+> If a custom config is passed with `--config`, `--shell` will be ignored.

 ### Open a shell in an instance